 Due to the nature of the Company's assay revenue, it can take a significant amount of time to collect upon billed tests.
 The Company prepares an analysis on reimbursement collections and data obtained for each financial reporting period to determine the amount of receivables to be recorded relating to tests performed in the applicable period.
 The Company generally does not perform evaluations of customers' financial condition and generally does not require collateral.
-Accounts receivable are written off when all efforts to collect the balance have been exhausted.
+Accounts receivables are written off when all efforts to collect the balance have been exhausted.
 Adjustments for implicit price concessions attributable to variable consideration are incorporated into the measurement of the accounts receivable balances.
-The Company recorded \$4.7 million and \$3.6 million of gross assay accounts receivable as of March 31, 2022 and December 31, 2021, respectively.
+The Company recorded \$5.8 million and \$3.6 million of gross assay accounts receivable as of June 30, 2022 and December 31, 2021, respectively.
+Accounts receivable as of June 30, 2022 included unbilled accounts receivable of \$0.3 million.